-The Compensation Committee did not weight these factors and used discretion in determining the cash bonus amount allocated to each executive for 2022.
-Overall, the Compensation Committee assessed both Company and individual performance in what was deemed a very challenging year.
+The Compensation Committee did not weight these factors and used discretion in determining the cash bonus amount allocated to each executive for 2023.
+Overall, the Compensation Committee assessed both Company and individual performance in what was considered a highly challenging year.